5 Day Snaefellsnes & South Coast

-Are you ready to experience Iceland and witness the amazing natural features it has to offer?
 This tour is a unique combination of Iceland's most sought after destinations to visit: the Golden Circle, South Coast, Snaefellsnes and see all the major attractions along with a few hidden gems in Iceland like a Blue Ice cave.

 Are you ready for the adventure?

 Iceland has many breathtaking waterfalls in every part of the country, each one different from the last and equally beautiful.
-You will get a chance to visit many waterfalls in this tour, Skógafoss and Seljalandsfoss waterfalls will welcome you on your way along the south coast heading east.
+You will get a chance to visit many waterfalls in this tour, Skógafoss and Seljalandsfoss waterfalls will welcome you on your way along the South Coast.
 You will enjoy a glacier hike in Skaftafell in Vatnajökull National Park with guidance from our highly trained guides.
-In Jökulsárlón Glacier Lagoon you can see enormous icebergs float in the lagoon, an outlet from Europes largest glacier, they float down to the Atlantic ocean and turn up on the Diamond beach.
+In Jökulsárlón Glacier Lagoon you can see enormous icebergs float in the lagoon, an outlet from Europe’s largest glacier, they float down to the Atlantic ocean and turn up on the Diamond beach.

-Have you ever dreamt of visiting a blue ice cave?
-This is your chance, in this 5 Day tour you will visit an indescribable blue ice cave where your experienced guide will share his expertise about the ice caves and make sure you don’t miss a thing.
-The clear walls of ice in the cave appear in all colours of blue when the sunlight travels through and hits the crystal-like ice.
+You will visit an indescribable blue ice cave where your experienced guide will share his expertise about the ice caves and make sure you don’t miss a thing.
+The clear walls of ice in the cave appear in all colors of blue when the sunlight travels through and hits the crystal-like ice.

 Day 1 – Borgarfjörður Valley, Waterfalls, and Viking Heritage

-After Hvalfjörður you will head on to Borgarfjörður, a region filled with historical heritage, Viking sailors reached land and settled there after leaving their homeland.
+We’ll arrive to Borgarfjörður, a region filled with historical heritage, where Viking sailors reached land and settled there after leaving their homeland.